GrapevineGiving/emails-input/README.md

 ## Usage

-It is possible to use the component as a global object.
+Using the component as a global function.

 ```HTML
 <script src="node_modules/another-emails-input/dist/emailInput.js"></script>